 17.2 Part 1 of the policy is largely based on 'Building for Life' ('BfL12'), a widely-used guide to better design that is aligned to the National Planning Policy Framework and the National Planning Practice Guidance and is endorsed by the Design Council and the Home Builders Federation.
-Details of BfL12 itself are in Appendix 51 and this should be used as a design tool and a basis for discussion throughout the pre-application and community engagement stages of all major applications.
+Details of BfL12 itself are in Appendix 2 and this should be used as a design tool and a basis for discussion throughout the pre-application and community engagement stages of all major applications.
+When applying parts 2 and 3 of the policy, applicants should show evidence of how their development performs against each question, justifying either a green or amber outcome.
+Any ambers should be those where sub-optimal solutions are unavoidable because of the particular circumstances of the scheme or constraints beyond the control of the applicant (and where there is evidence to support this).